maoli131/VibeVertex/README.md

 Some easy utils:

 1. To make a file that can be deployed to AWS EB, `npm run deploy`.
+2. Upload the generated `vibevertex.zip` to AWS EB's "Application Versions" and then choose deploy.

 ## What's Next:
 Party Elevate is on a mission to expand its horizons with broader location support, interactive enhancements, and smarter AI personalization.